 We apply a comprehensive approach to the mitigation of cybersecurity risks.
 The Company maintains a dedicated IT Committee to oversee our cybersecurity program.
 We have established policies, including those related to privacy, information security and cybersecurity, and we employ a broad and diversified set of risk monitoring and mitigation techniques.
 The Company employs various techniques to reduce cybersecurity risks, including continuous monitoring, early detection tools with empowered resources, proactive vulnerability management, and remediation.
 Our information security policies are modeled against the National Institute of Standards and Technology's Cybersecurity Standards and we incorporate concepts from the Zero Trust Framework.
 The Company's IT internal controls are audited by our external auditor as part of our Sarbanes-Oxley compliance activities.
 This process includes assessing the design and operating effectiveness of those controls.

-We conduct an annual information security compliance training for all employees, which enables them to detect and report malware, ransomware, and other malicious
+We conduct an annual information security compliance training for all employees, which enables them to detect and report malware, ransomware, and other malicious software and social engineering attempts that may compromise the Company's IT systems.
+Employees

 Shareholder Engagement